15 Classic Chinese Restaurants In LA's Chinatown

 As Chinatown continues to grow, incorporating new and exciting restaurants from around the community, it’s also imperative to celebrate the places that have been here since the start.
 On this guide, you’ll find iconic bakeries, mom-and-pop shops, and of course, lots of dim sum.

-We’re not fans of romanticizing the past but Zen Mei Bistro is more than just a throwback.
 This cozy Cantonese restaurant, located on the corner of Yale and Alpine, is a reminder that life can—and perhaps should—be slower, more peaceful.
 Things here are as old-school as it gets: Wonton soups are served in porcelain bowls, hot tea arrives by the kettle, and the people running the restaurant will usher you in as if you’re family.
 And everyone gets a complimentary soup.
-Will you eat the best Chinese food of your life here?
-No. But a meal at Zen Mei offers something just as valuable: a calm, comfortable space where emails, to-do lists, Twitter feeds, and the name "Crypto.com Arena" feel meaningless.
+A meal at Zen Mei offers something valuable: a calm, comfortable space where emails, to-do lists, Twitter feeds, and the name "Crypto.com Arena" feel meaningless.
 It's a welcomed escape.
 Cash only.

 This legendary bakery has been around since “New Chinatown’s” revival in the 1930s, a family-run business that’s now been passed down through generations.
-Its current location on N. Broadway—housed in a colorful building that reads “Sweets for the sweet” on its side—opened in 1977 and has been serving strawberry cakes, freshly steamed buns, and on special occasions, their highly coveted mooncakes, ever since.
-Get a box of their crackly, deep-fried butterfly cookies or almond pastries stuffed with red bean paste before a long car ride, picnic, or day spent in bed watching one of Netflix’s random suggestions.
+Its current location on N. Broadway (you'll recognize it from the colorful building that reads “Sweets for the sweet” on its side) opened in 1977 and has been serving strawberry cakes, freshly steamed buns, and on special occasions, their highly coveted mooncakes, ever since.
+Get a box of their crackly, deep-fried butterfly cookies or almond pastries stuffed with red bean paste before a day spent in bed watching one of Netflix’s random suggestions.

 Won Kok understands an ancient, essential truth: there’s never a bad time for dim sum.
 Open from 9am-9pm daily, this fast-paced Cantonese restaurant provides all the steamed buns, sesame balls, and gorgeous yellow custards you need, whenever you need them.
 Either order at the window and take a box to go, or snag a seat in their casual dining room.

-Most restaurants can’t say they had a cameo in Rush Hour, nor feel the need to paint that fact onto the side of their building.
-But then again, most restaurants aren’t Foo Chow.
+Not every restaurant can say they starred as a set piece in Rush Hour (nor feel the need to paint that fact onto the side of their building).
+But then again, not every restaurant is Foo Chow.
 This family-owned restaurant has been around since 1977, serving up standard comfort dishes like wonton soup, sweet and sour pork, fried pork chops, and orange chicken to both Jackie Chan and people who aren’t Jackie Chan.
-Since 2020, they’ve added an idyllic courtyard patio, where you can enjoy your food under swaying paper lanterns and twinkling satellites in the sky.

 In a white building stamped with curly, italic blue letters that look almost identical to the Three’s Company font you’ll find ABC Seafood, an extravagant Hong Kong-style restaurant serving dim sum, barbecued meats, and of course, seafood.
 There’s a grab-and-go hot counter at the front which leads to an elegant dining room, where you can order traditional favorites like shrimp har gow, baked BBQ pork buns, or shumai in bright yellow wrappers, as well as a few harder-to-find dishes.
-West Lake-style beef soup (named after the freshwater river in Hangzhou, not the Los Angeles neighborhood) comes packed with egg white and fish filets, and chicken feet are served in black bean sauce.
+West Lake-style beef soup comes packed with egg white and fish filets, and chicken feet are served in black bean sauce.
 You might even see a live lobster pass the table.
 Come here whenever you want to impress wide-eyed out-of-towners or your mom on a Sunday morning (which is even harder).

 Hop Li is a total Chinatown classic, a place where families, big groups, and big groups of families have been coming for over 30 years.
 As the name suggests, you’ll want to stick with the seafood dishes, particularly the flounder served either steamed and deep-fried (we prefer steamed), shrimp and sea cucumber that sits in a bird’s nest, and kung pao squid with peanuts for a little kick.
 For those aforementioned big groups/families, Hop Li also offers a prolific banquet menu, a special prix-fixe assortment perfect for special occasions or single people in need of an easy meal-prepping solution.